 No, the Nurse Practice Act, Section 464.0095,FS, article 3 allows for any RN or LPN to practice as an RN or LPN in each party state, using multi-state licensure privileges, without a required nurse permit.

-If you are looking for information on a CRNA, search under using ARNP.
+If you are looking for information on a CRNA, search under using APRN.

 In March 2016, the enhanced Nurse Licensure Compact (NLC) was enrolled into Florida law.
 The enhanced NLC will allow Florida’s registered nurses (RN) and licensed practical nurses (LPN) to have one multi-state license with the ability to practice in all nursing compact member states.
 The enhanced NLC will come into effect either when 26 states pass legislation supporting the enhanced NLC or on December 21, 2018, whichever comes first.
 For more information about the NLC, please visit our NLC Microsite.

-Will Advanced Registered Nurse Practioners (ARNPs) be required to obtain a Doctor of Nurse Practice degree in 2015?
+Will Advanced Practice Registered Nurses (APRNs) be required to obtain a Doctor of Nurse Practice degree?

 How can I access licensure and enforcement data about health care practitioners and establishments regulated by the Florida Department of Health?